 “The project froze off $73,000 in utility savings annually.
 It reduced the rent for the women living in the facility,” Hendricks said.
 “They structured a PACE payment that went close to that utility savings number and allowed a modest free cash flow.”
 The nonprofit reaped $7,000 per year in savings and had a $66,000 annual PACE payment.

 The project ran into some logistical challenges that led developers to create a “simple, clean inter-creditor agreement,” Hendricks said.
 “They needed a restrictive covenant that said this property would always be affordable housing.”

 This agreement met with approval from the United States Department of Housing and Urban Development – where, according to Hendricks, a staffer said it set a precedent.

 In a second case study, Hendricks said a large church improved its credit by accessing PACE, which simplified its underwriting and eliminated the need for personal guarantees.

 “Their cash flows were somewhat unusual,” Hendricks said.
 “We ended up working with a local, somewhat-regional tax-equity investor.
-They initially declined to offer a power-purchase agreement.
-Capital was made available through the PACE financing.”
+They initially declined to offer a power-purchase agreement. was made available through the PACE financing.”